 Bloom Time: Spring

-Primula veris ‘Sunset Shades’ is a semi-evergreen, clump-forming perennial, up to 4 inches (10 cm) tall at maturity, extending to 8 inches (20 cm) tall with the flowers, with rosettes of stalked, oblong to ovate, mid-green leaves and upright stems bearing umbels of nodding, red-edged, orange-yellow, sweetly fragrant flowers in spring.
+Primula veris 'Sunset Shades' is a semi-evergreen clump-forming perennial with rosettes of stalked, oblong to ovate, mid-green leaves and upright stems that bear umbels of nodding flowers.
+It grows up to 4 inches (10 cm) tall at maturity, extending to 8 inches (20 cm) tall with the flowers.
+The flowers are red-edged, orange-yellow, sweetly fragrant, and appear in spring.

 How to Grow and Care